Ten teams will be vying for one gold medal when the women’s curling competition at the 2026 Winter Olympics kicks off on Thursday.

 Team USA

-Beside Peterson is her sister, Tara Peterson, who also competed at those 2022 Games, her first.
-The sisters are the only returners off of that year’s team.
+Beside Peterson is her sister, Tara Peterson, who also competed at those 2022 Games — her first.
+The sisters are the only returnees from that year’s team.

 Another familiar name for the U.S. is Cory Thiesse, who just this week won a silver medal in mixed doubles curling with partner Korey Dropkin.
 This is Thiesse’s first Olympics in both disciplines, but isn’t her first time at the Games.
 She was an alternate on the U.S. women’s team in 2018.

-The foursome made this year’s Olympics by winning the U.S. Curling Trials then moving on to finish second at December’s Olympic Qualifying Event, their first major events all together.
+The foursome made this year’s Olympics by winning the U.S. Curling Trials then moving on to finish 2nd at December’s Olympic Qualifying Event, their first major events all together.
 But just because they clinched the final spot in the Games doesn’t mean they don’t have a chance.
-In 2022, both the gold and silver medal winning teams got into the Games at the qualifying event.
+In 2022, both the gold medal- and silver medal-winning teams reached the Games through the qualifying event.

 Who else is competing?